Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach

 \subsection{Approximate Gradient based EPG algorithm}

+To address $P2$, an AG-EPG algorithm is proposed to enhance the effectiveness of resource allocation, as shown in Algorithm \ref{alg:ag_epg}.
 AG-EPG enables each UAV to iteratively optimize its decision space via gradient-based best responses and historical action results, identifying optimal actions consistent with network objectives derived from the strategies of other UAVs.
-This method includes a random exploration process wherein UAVs utilize updated condition evaluation strategies through an ACK broadcast mechanism, ensuring necessary real-time data sharing.
-The AG-EPG algorithm performs continuous parameter optimization on the basis of the optimization completed by the L3-EPG algorithm.
+This method includes a random exploration process wherein UAVs utilize updated condition evaluation strategies through an broadcast mechanism, ensuring necessary real-time data sharing.
+The AG-EPG algorithm performs continuous parameter optimization based on the optimization completed by the L3-EPG algorithm.
 Unlike BRD, which selects the optimal action solely based on the current strategies of other participants, the proposed AG-EPG algorithm combines approximate gradient information with historical decision results for best response calculation and introduces a random exploration mechanism to avoid falling into local optima, thereby enhancing the algorithm's global search capability.
 The EPG model is defined as $\mathscr{F}_{2}=\{N,\{\Gamma_{i2}\}_{i\in\mathcal{N}},\{\rho_{i2}\}_{i\in\mathcal{N}}\}$, where $\Gamma_{i2}=\{\mathbf{q}_{i}(t),p_{i}(t),\mathbf{c}_{i}(t)\}$ represents the strategy space of the UAVs.
 The strategy of each UAV involves adjusting its coordinates $\mathbf{q}_{i}(t)$, transmission power $p_i ( t )$, and the GU equipment $\mathbf{c}_i(t){=}\{c_{im}(t),m{\in}\mathcal{M}\}$ with which it communicates.
 The utility function for UAV $i$ is defined as:

 where $\Gamma_{-i2}$ represents the strategies of other UAVs, and $\psi_1, \psi_2, \psi_3$ are weight coefficients.
 All participants aim to maximize their own utility, i.e., $max\rho_{i2}(\Gamma_{i2},\Gamma_{-i2})$.